-"Tofu has a great mix of nutrients including protein, healthy fats, fiber, phytochemicals called isoflavones, omega-3 fatty acids and even calcium, selenium and iron," says Lindsey Pine, RDN, owner of TastyBalance Nutrition.
+"Tofu has a great mix of nutrients including protein, healthy fats, fiber, phytochemicals called isoflavones, omega-3 fatty acids and even calcium, selenium and iron," says Lindsey Pine, RDN, and owner of TastyBalance Nutrition.

 However, the exact nutritional values depends on how the tofu is prepared, so check labels if you are concerned about a specific nutrient.

-Three ounces of soft tofu has:
+A 3.5-ounce serving of soft tofu has:

 - 6 grams of protein

-Three ounces of firm tofu has:
+A 3.5-ounce serving of firm tofu has:

-- 66 calories
+- 88 calories

-- 8 grams of protein
+- 4.4 grams of fat

-- 3.5 grams of fat
+- 9.9 grams of protein

-Three ounces of extra-firm tofu has:
+A 3.5-ounce serving of extra-firm tofu has:

-- 8.5 grams of protein
+- 4.7 grams of fat

-- 4.5 grams of fat
+- 9.4 grams of protein

 To compare that to other protein sources, "three ounces of tofu provides about as much protein as an ounce of chicken and a little more than a boiled egg," says New York City-based nutrition expert Samantha Cassetty, RD.